-When opened and sprinkled on cold applesauce, the bioequivalence of Metadate CD and Ritalin LA, (extended-release formulations of methylphenidate), dexmethylphenidate ER (Focalin XR) and mixed amphetamine salts ER (Adderall XR) are the same as the intact capsules.
+When opened and sprinkled on cold applesauce, the bioavailability of Metadate CD and Ritalin LA, (extended-release formulations of methylphenidate), dexmethylphenidate ER (Focalin XR) and mixed amphetamine salts ER (Adderall XR) are the same as the intact capsules.
 Dextroamphetamine SR (Dexedrine Spansules) capsules can also be opened and sprinkled on food.
 Lisdexamfetamine (Vyvanse) capsules may be opened and the entire contents dissolved in water and consumed immediately.
+Atomoxetine (Strattera) capsules are not to be opened as they are an ocular irritant.